proshenjitenv48/Showing-Gas-Sensor-Data-in-Blynk-through-IoT/README.md

   - Go to Tools → Boards Manager → Install the respective board package.

 **3. Set Up the Blynk App**
-Download the Blynk IoT App from the Play Store or App Store.
+- Download the Blynk IoT App from the Play Store or App Store.
-Create a new project.
+- Create a new project.
-  -Choose the microcontroller (ESP8266/ESP32) as the device.
+  - Choose the microcontroller (ESP8266/ESP32) as the device.
-  -Note down the auth token that Blynk emails you.
+  - Note down the auth token that Blynk emails you.
--Add a Gauge Widget or Label Widget to display the gas sensor data.
+- Add a Gauge Widget or Label Widget to display the gas sensor data.
-  -Set the Virtual Pin (Vx) for the widget (e.g., V0).
+  - Set the Virtual Pin (Vx) for the widget (e.g., V0).

-4. Write the Arduino Code
+5. Write the Arduino Code
 Here’s an example code to read gas sensor data and send it to Blynk:

 #define BLYNK_TEMPLATE_ID "YourTemplateID"